 When it comes to social media monitoring, the time at which you become aware of a posting is crucial.
 If you discover a negative customer review on a social network on a Friday evening, a response on Monday morning may be too late.If every post and every response must undergo a time-consuming authorization process before it is published, you will lose valuable time in averting a possible shitstorm.
 You should therefore attach importance to lean processes in your social media activities.

-A social media monitoring tool may not necessarily prevent the shitstorm but it can help you identify the problem promptly and contain it by responding appropriately.
+A social media monitoring tool may not necessarily prevent the shitstorm but it can help and support you identify the problem promptly and contain it by responding appropriately.